Rebbo95/FirstChatbot/ReadMe.md

 Enjoy!

 ## to do:
-- fix the length of the generated response
+- fix the length of the generated response (Done)
 - Train more data
 -  Add more "chatbots"
 - probably something, else, still learning :)